Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

 \section{Discussion}

-Through an extensive reanalysis of the Suzaku data of 1E 1547.0$-$5408, we have discovered with the HXD, at a 99.6\% confidence level, that the 2.07 s hard X-ray pulsation is subject to phase modulation with a period of $T=36$ ks (figure~\ref{fig:demodulation_HXD}).
-Following the first detection from 4U 0142+61 (MEA14), this makes 1E 1547.0$-$5408 a 2nd magnetar exhibiting this kind of behavior.
+Through an extensive reanalysis of the Suzaku data of 1E 1547.0$-$5408 acquired in the 2009 outburst, we obtained evidence that the 2.07 s hard X-ray pulsation detected with the HXD is subject to phase modulation with a period of $T=36$ ks (figure~\ref{fig:demodulation_HXD}).
+Following the first detection from 4U 0142+61 ($P_0 = 8.69$ s, $T=55$ ks, and $A\sim 0.75$ s; MEA14), this makes 1E 1547.0$-$5408 a 2nd magnetar exhibiting this kind of evidence.